m-lab/website/_pages/opportunities/2024-02-program-manager.md

 We are looking for a Program Manager to help drive delivery of Measurement Lab’s projects and programs in the open internet measurement ecosystem.

-**As of March 10, 2024 we are no longer reviewing applications for this role.
+**As of March 10, 2024 we are no longer accepting applications for this role.
 If you have questions, please reach out to [jobs@measurementlab.net](mailto:jobs@measurementlab.net).**

 ## About the Role